SDM-TIB/falcon2.0/README.md

 ```
 pip install -r requirements.txt
 ```
-The code for FALCON tool has three main aspects: elastic search, the algorithm and evaluation.
+The FALCON 2.0 tool's code has three main aspects: elastic search, algorithm, and evaluation.
 ## Elastic Search and Background Knowledge
-Before we begin working with the Wikidata Dump, we first need to connect to an elasticsearch endpoint, and a Wikidata endpoint.
+Before beginning working with the Wikidata Dump, we first need to connect to an elasticsearch endpoint and a Wikidata endpoint.
 The elasticsearch endpoint is used to interact with our cluster through the Elasticsearch API.
 The ElasticSearch dump (Also knowns as R2: Background Knowledge) for Falcon 2.0 can be downloaded from this link: https://doi.org/10.6084/m9.figshare.11362883